brunorijsman/dske-python/docs/protocol-guide.md

 As a simplified example, the client and the hub might agree to use an allocation that consists of bytes 100 to 200 of PSRD block 550e8400-e29b-41d4-a716-446655440000.
 Both the client and the hub can retrieve the shared secret data from their pool.
-But any attacker cannot retrieve the shared secret data because it is never on the wire and the attacker is assumed to not have access to the PSRD.
+But any attacker cannot retrieve the shared secret data because the data itself is never on the wire (only the meta-data) and the attacker is assumed to not have access to the PSRD.

 For more details about the implementation see the [developer guide](/docs/developer-guide.md).